akobr/mono.me/docs/Monorepo/good-habits.md

 > Recommended configuration is to use [StyleCop](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) for code styling rules, and [Sonar](https://rules.sonarsource.com/csharp) as an excellent tool against code smells and vulnerabilities.

 By default, the rules are processed and evaluated on each build.
-If your mono-repo overgrows, I recommend using pre-commit and running Release build on it and keeping Debug builds minimal.
+If your mono-repo overgrows, I recommend using [pre-commit](https://pre-commit.com/) and running release build on it and keeping debug builds minimal.

 ## Conventional commit messages